sweiichen/tiny-pascal-voc/README.md

 ## Dataset Preparation
-The tiny VOC dataset is come from the orignal Pascal VOC dataset and modified to smaller one. get it from [here] (https://drive.google.com/drive/folders/1fGg03EdBAxjFumGHHNhMrz2sMLLH04FK) and rename the train_images/ folder to pascal_train/
+The tiny VOC dataset is come from the orignal Pascal VOC dataset and modified to smaller one. get it from [here] (https://drive.google.com/drive/folders/1fGg03EdBAxjFumGHHNhMrz2sMLLH04FK) and rename the train_images/ folder to "pascal_train"
 The pascal_train.json file is the annotation of the training set. test.json file is to generate the test result of this assignment.
 Also, see [data_loader.ipynb](https://github.com/NCTU-VRDL/CS_IOC5008/blob/master/HW4/data_loader.ipynb) for more details.